 After experiencing tough times during the depression, and after the Second World War, the Town began the long period of prosperity that continues today.
 To accommodate this growth, commercial, cultural, religious, and other establishments have sprung up within and around Ayden.
 Medical clinics, recreation programs and parks, churches, restaurants, and other public and private facilities have developed and expanded.

 Today, Ayden encompasses over 3 square miles and is home to over 5000 residents.
-The community is continuing to prepare itself for new growth as Pitt County continues to develop as a major industrial and economic center for eastern North Carolina.
+Ayden is part of the Greenville Metropolitan Area and is the third largest municipality in Pitt County, whose population is over 177,000.
+The Town, located 6 miles south of Greenville and 16 miles north of Kinston, home to the NC Global Transpark, is continuing to prepare itself for new growth as Pitt County continues to develop as a major industrial and economic center for eastern North Carolina.
 While focusing on progressive planning and growth management for the future, Ayden, home of the annual Ayden Collard Festival, is continuing to strive to maintain the character and quality for which the Town has become known as a community of "small town atmosphere with big city convenience."

 Ayden has used the council-manager form of government since 1957.
 Under this form of government, the Town Board of Commissioners is the final authority of most matters related to managing the government.
 The Town Board employs a Town Manager to oversee the day-to-day operations of the Town.
 The Mayor and Town Board of Commissioners are the governing board of the Town.
 The Mayor acts as the official head of the government and spokesperson of the Board.
 The Mayor presides at all meetings of the Board and signs all documents authorized by the Board.